pjreddie/vision-hw1/README.md

 Also, `filter` better have either the same number of channels as `im` or have 1 channel.
 I check this with an `assert`.

-We are calling this a convolution but you don't need to rotate the filter or anything.
+We are calling this a convolution but you don't need to flip the filter or anything (we're actually doing a cross-correlation).
 Just apply it to the image as we discussed in class:

 ![covolution](figs/convolution.png)